kilpkonn/msc-thesis/main.typ

 One of the main reasons for it is that we fully normalize all types before working with them.
 In case of types and functions that have generic parameters this means substituting in the generic parameters.
 However, that is always not required.
-Some methods in `impl` block do not require knowing exact generic parameters and therefore can be used without substituting in the generic types.
+Some methods on types with generic parameters do not require knowing exact generic parameters and therefore can be used without substituting in the generic types.
 Some examples of it are `Option::is_some` and `Option::is_none`.
 Others only use some of the generic parameters of the type.
 In case not all generic parameters are used we could avoid substituting in the generic types that are not needed as long as we know that we have some options available for them.